Daimler to pay $2.2 billion in diesel emissions cheating settlements

+(This September 14 story has been refiled to restore dropped words in lead)

-WASHINGTON (Reuters) - Daimler AG will pay $2.2 billion violating U.S. clean air laws and to resolve claims from 250,000 U.S. vehicle owners, court documents show.
+WASHINGTON (Reuters) - Daimler AG will pay $2.2 billion to resolve a U.S. government diesel emissions cheating investigation and claims from 250,000 U.S. vehicle owners, court documents show.

 The German automaker and its Mercedes-Benz USA LLC unit disclosed on Aug.
 13 it had reached a settlement in principle resolving civil and environmental claims tied to 250,000 U.S. diesel cars and vans after the automaker used software to evade emissions rules.